zixipay/zixipay.github.io/merchant.md

 ## Merchant integration and payment acceptance
 * All [General API Information](./rest-api.md#general-api-information), [Endpoints Limit](./rest-api.md#endpoints-limit) and [Endpoints security](./rest-api.md#endpoints-security) are valid and applies.
-* All the merchant API endpoints are accessible only if the [ZixiPay](https://zixipay.com) wallet acount is verified and the [Merchant Setting](#merchant-settings) are set and active.
+* All the merchant API endpoints are accessible only if the [ZixiPay](https://zixipay.com) wallet is verified and the [Merchant Setting](#merchant-settings) are set and active.

 ## Merchant Settings